 b.
 End date

-After a Campaign concludes (post end date), they get archived and are moved to 'Archived Campaigns' by the system where they are available for viewing of community users but is closed for any activity like voting, commenting etc.
+After a Campaign concludes (post end date), they get archived and are moved to 'Archived Campaigns' by the system where they are available for viewing to community users but is closed for any activity like voting, commenting etc.

 Idea Submission Status: This allows the administrator of the community to set a start and end date for idea submissions in the specific campaign.
 After the end date any new idea submission will not be submitted.

-Enabling or Disabling a Campaign: Campaign settings do not have an enable button, however we could always use the 'Save as Draft' switch while creating a campaign in the Launch section to stop it from reflecting in the homepage to the normal users.
+Enabling or Disabling a Campaign: Campaign settings do not have an enable button, however, we could always use the 'Save as Draft' switch while creating a campaign in the Launch section to stop it from reflecting in the homepage to the normal users.

 c.
 Show Count down Timer